What They Do: Interpreters and translators convert information from one language into another language.

-Provide language translation support services across technology programs and projects.
-Provide first line of support and resolves simple to complex technical…
+Provide language translation support services across technology programs and projects using strong verbal and written communication skills.

 Interpreters and translators convert information from one language into another language.
 Interpreters work in spoken or sign language; translators work in written language.